jaalto/project--shell-script-performance-and-portability/README.md

   [StackOverflow](https://stackoverflow.com/a/22661643),
-  the [GNU grep] is considerably faster and more optimized than the operating system's (macOS, BSD) default.
-For shells, the utilities consist mainly of
+  the [GNU grep] is considerably faster and more optimized than the operating system's default (macOS, BSD).
+For shells scriptiing, the utilities consist mainly of [GNU coreutils],
-  [GNU coreutils], [GNU grep] and
+  [GNU grep] and [GNU awk].
-  [GNU awk].
 If needed, arrange `PATH` to prefer GNU utilities.

 - Minimize extra processes as much as possible.
 In most cases, a single
-  [GNU awk]
-  can handle all of
+  [GNU awk] can handle all of [sed],
-  [sed],
-  [cut],
-  [grep]
-  etc.
-  chains.
-The [awk] program is *very* fast and more efficient than
-  [Perl], [Python] or [Ruby]
+  [cut], [grep] etc. chains.
+The [awk] program is *very* fast and more efficient than [Perl], [Python] or
-  scripts where startup time and higher memory consumption is a factor.
+  [Ruby] scripts where startup time and higher memory consumption is a factor.
-  *Note*: If you need to process large files, use a lot of regular expressions, manipulate or work on data extensively, there is probably nothing that can replace the speed of
-  [Perl] unless you go even lower-level languages like `C`.
+  *Note*: If you need to process large files, use a lot of regular expressions, manipulate or work on data extensively, there is probably nothing that can replace the speed and compactness of [Perl] unless you go even lower-level languages like `C`.
   But then again, we assume that you know how to choose your tools in those cases.

 ```bash
     cmd | awk '{...}'